ybelsare/payconiq/README.txt

     Cluster name = terraform-eks-demo
     node         = demo

 5) run $ terraform destroy   to clean up
+NOTE :- Terraform destroy might not work on your if you have do not have the proper .tfstate .
+In this case destroy the clusters using aws console.

 # Deploy the stateless nginx application
 1) Navigate to the folder terraform-helm-nginx folder